tylernguyen/tylernguyen.xyz/docs/books.md

     [Viet Thanh Nguyen](https://vietnguyen.info/category/essays){ .md-button .md-button--primary } [Grove Press](https://groveatlantic.com/book/the-committed/){ .md-button }

-## Index

-### Art, Design, & Writing 🎨

-- Heschong, Lisa - _Thermal Delight in Architecture_
-- Mars, Roman - _The 99 Percent Invisible City: A Field Guide to the Hidden World of Everyday Design_
-- Norman, Don - _The Design of Everyday Things_
-- Strunk, William - _The Elements of Style_

-### Biography, Autobiography & Memoir 🧔

-- Bùi, Thi - _The Best We Could Do: An Illustrated Memoir_
-- King, Stephen - _On Writing_
-- Obama, Barack - _A Promised Land_
-- Yamashita, Karen Tei - _Letters to Memory_

-### Business 💵

-- Bogle, John C. - _Stay the Course_
-- Bogle, John C. - _Little Book of Common Sense Investing_
-- Graham, Benjamin - _The Intelligent Investor_
-- Graham, Benjamin - _The Interpretation of Financial Statements_
-- Zuckerman, Gregory - _The Man Who Solved the Market: How Jim Simons Launched the Quant Evolution_
-- Zweig, Jason - _The Devil's Financial Diction_

-### Comedy 🤡

-- Carlin, George - _When Will Jesus Bring the Pork Chops?_

-### Crime 🔪

-- Capote, Truman - _In Cold Blood_
-- Cullen, David - _Columbine_
-- Gentry, Curt and Bugliosi, Vincent - _Helter Skelter_
-- Grann, David - _Killers of the Flower Moon_
-- Guinn, Jeff - _Road to Jones Town: Jim Jones and the Peoples Temple_
-- Keefe, Patrick Radden - _Empire of Pain: The Secret History of the Sackler Dynasty_
-- Keefe, Patrick Radden - _Say Nothing: A True Story of Murder and Memory in Northern Ireland_
-- Keefe, Patrick Radden - The Snakehead: _An Epic Tale of the Chinatown Underworld and the American Dream_
-- Nelson, Maggie - _The Red Parts: Autobiography of a Trial_
-- Parry, Richard Lloyd - _People Who Eat Darkness: The True Story of a Young Woman Who Vanished from the Streets of Tokyo--and the Evil That Swallowed Her Up_

-### Essays 📜

-- Grann, David - _The Devil and Sherlock Holmes_

-### Fiction 💡

 - Cliche, Ernest - _Ready Player One_
 - Haddon, Mark - _The Curious Incident of the Dog in the Night-Time_
 - Hamid, Moshin - _Exit West_